picosnitch

 }

-- a log of seen executables is stored in
+- A log of seen executables is stored in

 ~/.config/picosnitch/exe.log